Precision beekeeping

 Precision beekeeping (PB) (also known as precision apiculture) is an apiary management strategy based on the monitoring of individual bee colonies to minimize resource consumption and maximize the productivity of bees.
-It can be considered a branch of precision agriculture (PA).
-Similar to PA, implementation of PB also can be split into three phases: data collection, data analysis and application.
+It can be considered a branch of precision agriculture.
+Similar to it, implementation of Precision Beekeeping can also be split into three phases: data collection, data analysis and application.
 During the data collection phase, measurements from bee colonies and the environment are collected.
 The data analysis phase draws conclusions regarding bee colony behaviour and activity trends based on measurement data, predefined models and expert knowledge.
 In the application phase, decisions are made and actions undertaken based on data analysis for improving apiary performance.

 One of the main objectives of PB is to implement real time and on-line tools for continuous monitoring of bee colonies during their life and production stage using the automatic, automated and information technology based solutions, without exposing the bees to avoidable stress and waste of resources.